ygda-org/programming-guide/sections/section-1.md

 func _process(delta: float) -> void:
 	pass
 ```
-- On the first line, you can see that it says the script `extends ChracterBody2D`.
+- On the first line, you can see that it says `extends ChracterBody2D`.
 This is because it's attached to the player's root node, and is therefore modifying the behavior of the `CharacterBody2D` Node.
 Your player node will 'inherit' all the properties of the `CharacterBody2D`.
 - The `_ready()` function is called one time as soon as the node is loaded in.
 - The `_process(delta: float)` is called by the engine everytime it draws a frame.
 The `delta` variable is the time from now and the last frame in seconds.
 Think of it as running constantly over and over again.

 For this script, you can delete the `_process(delta: float)` function and replace it with `_physics_process(delta: float)`.
 This is a special godot function that is called whenever the physics engine is updated.
 It's called at a fixed frequency, 60 times a second by default.
-It's indepnedent of the games actual framerate, so that the physics calculations runs smooth even if the actual graphics are lagging behind.
+It's independent of the games actual framerate, so that the physics calculations runs smooth even if the actual graphics are lagging behind.
 Since it's called at a fixed frequency, the `delta` (time since last call) will generally be constant.
 This is where the movement logic will be written.

 > You can read more about physics processing [here](https://docs.godotengine.org/en/stable/tutorials/scripting/idle_and_physics_processing.html#doc-idle-and-physics-processing) in the Godot docs.

 ### Implementing movement
 For now, we will only implement left and right movement.
-We will first have to declare some variables:
+First, we will have to declare some variables:
 - `SPEED: int`: This will be how many pixels a second our character will move at.
 This will be a constant variable.
-Constant variables are commonly typed out in all caps to clearly show that they are constant.
+As a convention, constant variables are commonly typed out in all caps to clearly show that they are constant.
 - `x_direction: int`:  This variabe will be -1 if we are moving left, 1 if we are moving right, and 0 if we are stood still.

 In Godot, variables are declared like this: